vikstrous/slogevent/README.md

 slogevent is a simplified API for integrating with slog.

-Add slogevent as a dependency with:
+Add `slogevent` as a dependency by running:

 ```sh
 go get github.com/vikstrous/slogevent